 October 31st: Future Cambodian king, president and prime minister Norodom Sihanouk is born in Phnom Penh.

-May 19th: Saloth Sar, later to lead the Khmer Rouge and Kampuchea as Pol Pot, is born to a family of peasant fishermen in north-eastern Cambodia.
+May 19th: Saloth Sar is born to a family of peasant fishermen in north-eastern Cambodia.

 August: Japanese troops enter Cambodia and occupy it with several thousand troops.
 The French colonial regime is allowed to keep functioning.